 Brighten Institute Australia’s support services can be reached at any time during business hours.
-For all queries or for information on additional services, please contact us using one of the following methods:

-Address | Level 5, 12 O'Connell Street, Sydney NSW
+Address | Level 5, 12-14 O'Connell Street, Sydney NSW 2000

 Covid-19 Safety Plan

-BIA continues to review the situation, including monitoring the advice of Australian Government departments.
+Brighten Institute Australia continues to review the situation, including monitoring the advice of Australian Government departments.